gabriellegall/chess_com_bi/README.md

 ### Unit testing
 Following changes in the integration, unit test scenarios have been defined using pytest.
-More unit tests could be developped to avoid regressions and side effects.
+More unit tests could be developed to avoid regressions and side effects.
 Those tests could be executed on the CI or on ad-hoc basis when modifying the query.

 ### Incremental strategy